WAFL round nine

 Claremont, Peel, Swans and South had the weekend off and the three games played were one-sided affairs in wet and windy weather.

 The big news was East Fremantle’s emphatic win over East Perth at Leederville on Sunday – three wins in four weeks is a sign the Sharks are back after a couple of years of living hopelessly.
 Making use of the conditions when favourable was the key – the Royals found themselves kicking to the non-scoring end in all four quarters though that had more to do with their strangely relaxed approach than the elements.
-Great ruck work from Jonathon Griffin, stoppage dominance from Nick Kommer and amazing run from Cam Eardley and Blaine Boekhorst (below right) were at the heart of this impressive Shark effort.
+Great ruck work from Jonathon Griffin, stoppage dominance from Nick Kommer and amazing run from Cam Eardley, Blaine Boekhorst and Kody Manning (below right) were at the heart of this impressive Shark effort.
 Cameron Loersch (top) was a hard to handle target and could have been even more damaging – he kicked 2.6.
 Stanley Wright was enterprising for East Perth.

 East Fremantle 13.11 (79) East Perth 3.9 (27)

 Up at Joondalup West Perth had little trouble disposing of the inaccurate Eagles.
 Corey Chambers was a star for the Falcons and Connor West capped a busy game with two goals.
 Ruckman Keegan Brooksby showed a bit for West Coast.

 West Perth 11.6 (72) West Coast 4.12 (36)